 Whilst a car isn’t needed to get around Puerto Viejo, it can be useful for making day trips to places like Manzanillo, BriBri and Cahuita National Park.

 If you’re renting a car, it may be better to do so in San Jose.
 It’s significantly cheaper.
 You can rent a car for around $40/day from San Jose, whereas from Puerto Viejo prices start from $60/day.

-If you are looking for a well designed hotel, including a swimming pool, Black Bamboo B&B is the place to book.
-The whole hotel feels tropical due to its rustic bamboo design.
+If you are looking for a beautifully designed hotel, with a swimming pool, Black Bamboo B&B is the place to book.
+The whole hotel oozes a tropical vibe due to its rustic bamboo design.
 The rooms are tranquil escapes, designed to be bright and comfortable.

-The owners welcome you like you are part of their family and help you to organise anything you need during your stay in Puerto Viejo.
+The owners welcome you like you’re part of their family, and help you to organise anything you need during your stay in Puerto Viejo.
 It’s also situated in a great location, close to the town and Playa Negra.

 Offering both glamping and villas, no matter which option you chose, you’ll be surrounded by comfort and luxury at Colina Secreta.
 It’s clear that every aspect of the accommodation has been carefully thought about.
 It’s absolutely stunning and so unique!

 The owners are incredibly friendly, and will do anything to make your stay even better.
 They’ve put so much love and care into their hotel, which you will see in the homemade breakfast every morning.

 Kate is a writer, (ex)Management Consultant and avid traveller.
 She recently returned from a 2-year career break exploring the world and decided corporate life wasn’t for her.
 She’ll soon be testing life as a digital nomad.
 She’s visited over 40 countries and fell in love with Latin America in particular.
 Her travelling has inspired a passion for yoga, salsa, hiking and Spanish.